-Ineligible Letter of Intent and Full Applications are rejected by the Contracting Officer and are not reviewed or considered.
-The Contracting Officer sends a notification letter by email to the technical and administrative points of contact designated by the Applicant in EERE Exchange.
-The notification letter states the basis upon which the Letter of Intent was discouraged or the Full Application was rejected.
+Ineligible Full Applications will not be further reviewed or considered for award.
+The Contracting Officer will send a notification letter by email to the technical and administrative points of contact designated by the applicant in ii.
+Full Application Notifications

+EERE Exchange.
+The notification letter will state the basis upon which the Full Application is ineligible and not considered for further review.